Adding anchor links in WordPress is a simple yet powerful way to improve your site’s navigation.

 Anchor links are also great for WordPress SEO.
 Google can display several anchor links in the search results as a jump-to link.

-If you create a table of contents using anchor links, then Google can also display the headings in featured snippets.
+If you create a table of contents using anchor links, then Google can display the headings in featured snippets.

-Having said that, let’s take a look at how to easily add anchor links in WordPress.
+With that in mind, we’ll take a look at how to easily add anchor links in WordPress.

 Below is a list of all the topics we will cover in this guide.
 Go ahead and click on any of these anchor links below, and you’ll be taken to that specific section:

 How to Manually Add Anchor Links in WordPress